-Post-operative aftercare is an important part of bariatric (weight loss) surgery.
+Post-operative aftercare is an important part of bariatric (weight loss) surgery in NJ.
 To achieve the most successful and positive outcomes with surgical obesity treatments, patients will need long-term follow-up care and medical guidance.

 Obesity is a chronic, lifelong disease, and no single treatment alone results in a permanent cure.
 However, with bariatric surgery, excellent aftercare, and moderate lifestyle changes, many patients are able to achieve significant long-term weight loss goals, tremendous health benefits, and increased life expectancy.

 When you come to Vadim Gritsus, M.D. for a procedure to correct obesity, you can expect advanced treatment and compassionate care.
 Dr. Gritsus is an experienced general surgeon who focuses his surgical practice on laparoscopic surgery and bariatrics.
 He provides his bariatric patients with outstanding follow-up care that includes dietitians, support groups, and continuing education.
 He cares about his patients, and does everything possible to make this treatment available to all eligible patients.

 Weight Loss Surgery Aftercare

 Weight loss surgery marks the beginning of a new life for obese patients.
 Making the right lifestyle choices after surgery can help you achieve the best results for your health and better quality of life.
 In the recovery period following your procedure and beyond, your surgeon will assist you with:

 - Pain control: It is normal to experience some pain and discomfort after surgery.
 It is important to control your pain so you are more able to walk, cough, and breathe deeply to aid in your recovery.
 Ask for pain medication when you need it in the hospital, and when you are discharged, fill your prescriptions and take your medications.